MicrosoftDocs/memdocs/memdocs/intune/fundamentals/intune-service-servicing-information.md

   Content is published at the end of the current sprint, which is when the UI updates start deploying to the Microsoft Intune admin center.

 - **[In development for Microsoft Intune](in-development.md)**: Learn more about what features are in development for Microsoft Intune.
 This article is updated regularly with upcoming features and changes.
-- **[Microsoft 365 message center](/microsoft-365/admin/manage/message-center)**: When the service update finishes deploying, a message is posted in the **Message center**.
-Or, you can view the same messages in the Message Center at `portal.office.com`.
+- **[Microsoft 365 Message center](/microsoft-365/admin/manage/message-center)**: When the service update finishes deploying, a message is posted in the **Message center**.
+Or, you can view the same messages in the Message center at `portal.office.com`.
 Service APIs pull only the Microsoft Intune messages from Microsoft 365 into the Microsoft Intune admin center.
 - **[Microsoft Intune tenant status](tenant-status.md)**: This message center is a centralized hub where you can view current information and communications about the Intune service and your tenant status.

   To see the hub, use the following steps: